SeaQL/.github/profile/README.md

 ## Our Community

 Your participation is what makes us unique; your adoption is what drives us forward.
-Please star our repos!
-Every ⭐ counts!
+Thank you all in the Rust community for making SeaQL what it is today.
+You are also invited to shape it's future!
+Please star our repos, every ⭐ counts!

 ![SeaQL Star History](https://api.star-history.com/svg?repos=seaql/sea-orm,seaql/sea-query,seaql/sea-schema,seaql/starfish-ql,seaql/seaography&type=Timeline)